-The purpose of the proposed action to vertically expand the currently permitted Phase II area and the proposed Cell 2 lateral expansion, is to prolong the life of the KLF, which is the only permitted MSW landfill on the Island of Kaua'i.
+KLF is the only permitted MSW landfill on the Island of Kaua'i.
+The purpose of the proposed action, to vertically expand the currently permitted Phase II area and the proposed Cell 2 lateral expansion, is to prolong the life of the KLF prior to exhausting the island's only permitted landfill airspace.
 The need arises because the currently-permitted KLF Phase II is projected to reach capacity in 2014, at which time the Island of Kaua'i would be without a landfill for the safe disposal of MSW.
 The lack of a permitted MSW landfill would result in adverse effects on the environment and public health.
 Waste would not be properly disposed of and unsanitary conditions would propagate vectors and pose a serious risk to public health and the environment.
+The proposed vertical expansion of the currently permitted Phase II Landfill is expected to add an additional 5.2 years of site life to the KLF.
+An anticipated future lateral expansion (Cell 2) may also add several years to the KLF site life.

-1.2 Environmental Permits, Consultations, and Approvals
+1.2 ENVIRONMENTAL PERMITS, CONSULTATIONS, AND APPROVALS